h3ct0r/ChallengeAnsible01/README.md

 # ChallengeAnsible01

-[![N|Solid](https://yt3.ggpht.com/-KI4pTwXOjLs/AAAAAAAAAAI/AAAAAAAAAAA/htvqMgipOWo/s48-c-k-no-mo-rj-c0xffffff/photo.jpg)](https://github.com/h3ct0r/)
+"Who wants some?"
+Duke Nukem, 1996 [![N|Solid](https://yt3.ggpht.com/-KI4pTwXOjLs/AAAAAAAAAAI/AAAAAAAAAAA/htvqMgipOWo/s48-c-k-no-mo-rj-c0xffffff/photo.jpg)](https://github.com/h3ct0r/)

+## Introduction
-Running this challenge from MacOS, with the help of: Ansible Up & Running (Lorin Hochstein) and Ansible for DevOps (Jeff Geerling), an several other websites.
+This challenge was implemented and executed from MacOS Yosemite, with the help of: Ansible Up & Running (Lorin Hochstein), Ansible for DevOps (Jeff Geerling), and a big list of several other websites.

-## First steps:
+## First steps/How to

 - Create a new AWS instance or use Vagrant to create a new VM.
 - Install brew if not already installed